 8x10: From The Confines of Solitary To The Front Lines of Criminal Justice Reform is the story of one man’s experience with solitary confinement and his journey to change a system bent on destroying his humanity.
-Johnny Perez offers a first person account of the cyclical nature of poverty and

 Meet Johnny Perez, a successful working professional, father, mentor, poet, community organizer, advocate, activist, photographer, filmmaker, felon, and human being.
 Perez spent 13 years in prison, three of those years in solitary confinement.

 Today Perez is committed to ending the practice of solitary confinement nationwide.
 He was instrumental in helping to pass the recent HALT Solitary bill in NY State.